filterBuilder function provides a graphical

 After you choose a response, say bandpass, you start the design of the Specifications Object, and the Bandpass Design dialog box appears.
 This dialog box contains a Main pane, a Data Types pane, and a Code Generation pane.
 The specifications of your filter are generally set in the Main pane of the dialog box.

 The Data Types pane provides settings for precision and data types, and the Code Generation pane contains options for various implementations of the completed filter design.

-For the initial design of your filter, you will mostly use the Main pane.
+For the initial design of your filter, you mostly use the Main pane.

 To choose the specification for the bandpass filter, you can begin by selecting an Impulse Response, Order Mode, and Filter Type in the Filter Specifications frame of the Main Pane.
 You can further specify the response of your filter by setting frequency and magnitude specifications in the appropriate frames on the Main Pane.

-Note: Frequency, Magnitude, and Algorithm specifications are interdependent and may change based upon your Filter Specifications selections.
-When choosing specifications for your filter, select your Filter Specifications first and work your way down the dialog box- this approach ensures that the best settings for dependent specifications display as available in the dialog box.
+Note Frequency, Magnitude, and Algorithm specifications are interdependent and might change based on your Filter Specifications selections.
+When choosing specifications for your filter, select your Filter Specifications first and work your way down the dialog box.
+This approach ensures that the best settings for dependent specifications display as available in the dialog box.

 The algorithms available for your filter depend upon the filter

 response and design parameters you have selected in the previous steps.